Braash/weatherappAPI/README.md

 ### This code example highlights how to use the Fetch API to retrieve data that is displayed in a React app from an API.

-In this example, the App.js component has been modified display data fetched from the Google Books API.
+In this example, the App.js component has been modified display data fetched from the Open Weather.
 See comments in ./src/App.js.

 To run this project, do the following: